 Founded by award-winning filmmaker Stanley Nelson, Firelight Films produces documentary films and develops strategies, partnerships, and materials to reach and engage diverse audiences.

-Firelight Films productions have garnered multiple Primetime Emmy, Peabody, IDA, and Sundance awards.
-Among them, the Academy Award®-nominated Attica, about the 1971 prison rebellion in upstate New York, for Showtime; Tulsa Burning: The 1921 Race Massacre for the History Channel; Crack: Cocaine, Corruption & Conspiracy for Netflix; Miles Davis: Birth of the Cool; The Black Panthers: Vanguard of the Revolution; and Freedom Riders.
-Upcoming Firelight Films productions include Becoming Frederick Douglass and Harriet Tubman: Visions of Freedom, now streaming via PBS.
-Upcoming films include Sound of the Police, for ABC News Studios/Hulu and Creating the New World: The Transatlantic Slave Trade, a four-part documentary series for PBS.
+Firelight Films productions have garnered multiple Primetime Emmys, Peabodys, and Sundance awards.
+Among them, the Academy Award®-nominated Attica, about the 1971 prison rebellion in upstate New York, for Showtime; Tulsa Burning: The 1921 Race Massacre for the HISTORY Channel; Crack: Cocaine, Corruption & Conspiracy for Netflix; and Miles Davis: Birth of the Cool, The Black Panthers: Vanguard of the Revolution, and Freedom Riders, all for PBS.
+Recent Firelight Films productions include Becoming Frederick Douglass and Harriet Tubman: Visions of Freedom, now streaming via PBS.
+Upcoming films include Sound of the Police, for ABC News Studios/Hulu and Creating the New World, a four-part series for PBS.

 We are committed to reach and engage diverse audiences around the world through documentary films.

 Firelight Films is a premier destination for non-fiction cinema by and about communities of color.